isi-vista/vista-pegasus-wrapper/README.md

 It is recommended to use a shared directory on the NAS, e.g. `/nas/gaia` to host a workflow under as compared to a users `/nas/user/xyz` home directory due to space limitations on the NAS.

+Currently, all workflows will run in the `sharedfs` data staging configuration.

 # FAQ
 ## How can I exclude some nodes?